-Assessment Method means a method used for determining or establishing that a Building Solution complies with the Performance Requirements.
+Assessment Method means a method that can be used for determining or establishing that a Performance Solution or Deemed-to-Satisfy Solution complies with the Performance Requirements.

 Automatic, applied to a fire door, smoke door, solid core door, fire shutter, fire window, smoke-and-heat vent, sprinkler system, alarm system or the like, means designed to operate when activated by a heat, smoke or fire sensing device.